Dharma Songs v2 is an interactive sound installation.

 All six voices belong to individuals who are close friends or family.
 I had asked them to respond to the following questions via voicenote: "If you could share or ask something with one of your ancestors, what would you say?" and "What's something you're grateful for that you've received from your family?"

-Top to Bottom: Opening show at Cemeti Institute of Art and Society (June, 2023); Building up the work at TENT, September 2023; Artist Devetroo and her son Bhumi playing with the work (Yogyakarta, Indonesia); opening groupshow at TENT (8 september 2023).
+Top to Bottom: Opening show at Cemeti Institute of Art and Society (June, 2023); Artist Devetroo and her son Bhumi playing with the work (Yogyakarta, Indonesia); opening groupshow at TENT (8 september 2023); video documentation at TENT.
 Photos Syahidin Pamungkas, Muhammad Dzulqornain and Aad Hoogendoorn.
+Video by Settia Tin.

 The work draws inspiration from modern DJ equipment, where a touch on a button can trigger a pre-recorded sound, and traditional Khmer and Javanese instruments, illustrated through the use of a gamelan gong.
 I am fascinated by traditional instruments and their use: some are said to be habitats of spiritual power, able to attract attention from other realms.